Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 town

-Prohibits possession or operation of drones in town parks and recreational areas unless specifically authorized by the Director
+Prohibits possession and operation of drones within any town park or recreation area unless authorized by the Parks Director.

 Restrictions